-- 2 TBSP unsalted butter
+- 2 Tablespoons unsalted butter

-- 3 garlic cloves minced
+- 3 garlic cloves, minced

-- 3/4 cup sun-dried tomatoes in oil, drained and chopped
+- 3/4 cup sun-dried tomatoes, in oil, drained and chopped

-- 3 TBSP fresh basil chopped
+- 3 Tablespoons fresh basil, chopped

-- 2 teaspoons fresh thyme chopped
+- 2 teaspoons fresh thyme, chopped

 - 4 eggs

-- 1 1/4 cup half and half
+- 1 ¼ cup half and half

-- 1/2 tsp coarse kosher salt
+- 1/2 teaspoon kosher salt

-- 3/4 cup gruyere cheese shredded
+- 3/4 cup gruyere cheese*, shredded

-- Dash of crushed red pepper flakes
+- Dash of crushed red pepper flakes, optional

-- 1/3 cup goat cheese crumbled
+- 1/3 cup feta cheese crumbles

-- In a large skillet, melt butter the butter over medium-high heat.
-Add the diced onion and zucchini, saute for 4-6 minutes until tender, adding a generous pinch of salt and red pepper flakes, if using.
-Add the garlic and cook for one minute until fragrant, then add the sun-dried tomatoes.
+- Saute the Veggies: In a large skillet over medium-high heat, melt butter.
+Add the diced onion and zucchini and saute for 4-6 minutes until tender, adding a generous pinch of salt and red pepper flakes, if using.
+Add the garlic and cook for one minute until fragrant, then stir in the sun-dried tomatoes.
 Remove from heat and stir in the chopped basil, thyme, and a pinch of freshly ground black pepper.